 Easy right?
 Yeah well, nothing is that easy.
 Let's talk about the railing posts.
 These are typically located just inside of the deck framing, right in the way of your border piece.

-The best-case scenario is the border lands halfway on the posts.
+The best-case scenario is that the border falls halfway on the posts.
 This will allow you to notch both the border and the decking around the posts without having to fight it too much.

 Example of the picture frame deck boards notched around the posts